Wall Street loves Gap Inc. (GPS:US) Again.

 “Analysts have been taking up estimates on expectation they have improved operating margins,” Browne said.

-Gap’s operating income (GPS) was 9.9 percent of its sales last year, the lowest since fiscal 2008, and down from 13.4 percent in the year-earlier period, as it struggled to pass along higher cotton prices and was forced to discount clothing that failed to resonate with consumers, such as women’s tops.
+Gap’s operating income (GPS:US) was 9.9 percent of its sales last year, the lowest since fiscal 2008, and down from 13.4 percent in the year-earlier period, as it struggled to pass along higher cotton prices and was forced to discount clothing that failed to resonate with consumers, such as women’s tops.

 Randal Konik of Jefferies & Co., who boosted his recommendation on Gap shares to buy from hold in July and is calling for a $37 price target, is the most bullish analyst.
 Gap last reached that price in August 2000, when J. Crew CEO and Chairman Mickey Drexler was still running the show.